-Directed Studies, a selective program for freshmen, is an interdisciplinary introduction to a selection of seminal texts of Western civilization from ancient Greece to the twentieth century.
-A coherent program of study, Directed Studies encourages students to put rich and complex texts into conversation with one another across time and genres and to make connections across traditional disciplinary boundaries.
-Students in Directed Studies learn to analyze challenging and urgent texts, become valuable members of seminar discussions, and to write clear and persuasive analytic essays.
-Fall term begins with classical antiquity and the Bible and ends with the Middle Ages.
-Spring term begins with the Renaissance and ends with the twentieth century.
-Enrollment in DS fulfills the distributional requirements in humanities and arts, in social science, and in writing.
+Directed Studies (DS), a selective program for first-year students, is an interdisciplinary introduction to influential texts of Western civilization, from ancient Greece to the 20th century.
+A coherent program of study, DS encourages students to put rich and complex texts into conversation with one another across disciplinary boundaries.
+Students in Directed Studies learn to analyze challenging and urgent texts, participate meaningfully in seminar discussions, and to write clear and persuasive analytic essays.